dawnfield-institute/dawn-models/research/GAIA/docs/architecture/modules/resonance_mesh.md

-# Resonance Mesh
+# Resonance Mesh - PAC Integration

 ---

 ## 📡 Purpose

-The **Resonance Mesh** replaces traditional message-passing networks with a **harmonic phase-synchronization system**.
+The **PAC Resonance Mesh** replaces traditional message-passing with **quantum-like wave interference patterns**.

-Agents in GAIA do not send packets—they emit **intent-encoded field resonances** using the Q-Socket protocol.
+Agents in PAC-GAIA do not send packets—they emit **coherent amplitude wave packets** that create constructive and destructive interference patterns.
-Communication emerges from coherence, not syntax.
+Communication emerges from wave mechanics, not arbitrary resonance heuristics.

 ---